jenrichmond/RNotes_blogdown/site/content/portfolio/2018-06-17-git-thinking.md

 The amazing Charles Gray was extraordinarily generous with her time tonight trying to help be troubleshoot deploying this site (love R-ladies).
 I learned a lot about git.

 To push to git you need to use the terminal from WITHIN R-Studio (who knew there was such a thing, shortcut = alt-shift-t).
-You need to type command in sequence.
+You need to type these commands in sequence.

 1. git add .